 - Zeros: πn – the sine graph has zeros at every integer multiple of π

-Most applications cannot be modeled using y=sin(x), and require modification.
+Most applications cannot be modeled using y = sin(x), and require modification.
 The equation below is the generalized form of the sine function, and can be used to model sinusoidal functions.
+This equation may also be colloquially referred to as the sinusoidal function formula or sinusoidal function equation.

 y = A·sin(B(x-C)) + D